basho/basho_docs/source/languages/en/riak/dev/using/mapreduce.md

 ### Recap

-We use the 'training' bucket as the input data; we run a Javascript MapReduce function; the function takes each riakObject that exists in the 'training' bucket and searches the text for the  word  "pizza"; 'm' is the result of the  search, which includes zero or more results that matches for "pizza";" the function returns the key of the riakObject and the number of matches.
+We run a Javascript MapReduce function against the `training` bucket, which takes each `riakObject` (a JavaScript representation of a key/value) and searches the text for the word "pizza". `val` is the result of the search, which includes zero or more regular expression matches.
+The function then returns the `key` of the `riakObject` along with the number of matches.

 ## NEED TO ADD